Eatgrapes/Skija/README.md

 - New classes, new methods that don’t exist in Skia.
 - Code that combines Skia APIs together for special use-cases.

-Useful things built on top of Skia/Skija are always welcome — as libraries.
+Useful things built on top of Skia/Skija are always welcome — as libraries..